Compiled by the Road Trip Alberta team

-- Signs must be obeyed, instructions from any government staff must be obeyed, and the land must be left tidy.
+- Signs must be obeyed, instructions from any government staff must be followed, and the land must be left tidy.

 In general, the majority of backcountry campers hold a deep appreciation for the land and the opportunity to enjoy it this way.
-Although they are not specific rules, the principles of leave no trace should be followed in order to ensure that the regions are respected and Alberta crown land camping is available for generations to come.
+Although they are not “specific rules”, the principles of leaving no trace should be followed to ensure that the regions are respected, and Alberta crown land camping is available for generations to come.

 Beginner Tips for Alberta Crown Land Camping